AlibabaCloudDocs/cdn/intl.en-US/Acceleration in Hong Kong (China), Macao (China), Taiwan (China), and regions outside China/Overview.md

 After you create an Alibaba Cloud account and pass real-name verification, you can use Alibaba Cloud CDN in the CDN console or through API operations to accelerate content delivery in regions outside mainland China, including China \(Hong Kong\), China \(Macao\), and China \(Taiwan\).
 For more information, see:

--   [Configure CDN acceleration in accelerated regions outside mainland China in the CDN console](/intl.en-US/Acceleration in Hong Kong (China), Macao (China), Taiwan (China), and regions outside China/Configure CDN acceleration/Configure CDN acceleration in accelerated regions outside mainland China in the CDN console.md)
+-   [Configure CDN acceleration in accelerated regions outside mainland China in the CDN console](/intl.en-US/Acceleration in Hong Kong (China), Macao (China), Taiwan (China), and regions outside China/Configure CDN acceleration/Configure Alibaba Cloud CDN in accelerated regions outside mainland China in the CDN console.md)
 -   [Make API calls to accelerate content delivery outside mainland China](/intl.en-US/Acceleration in Hong Kong (China), Macao (China), Taiwan (China), and regions outside China/Configure CDN acceleration/Make API calls to accelerate content delivery outside mainland China.md)

 **Note:** Whether you need to file for an ICP number for the domain name to be accelerated depends on the accelerated region.
-If you select **Global** or **Mainland China Only**, you must file for an ICP number for the domain name.
-We recommend that you apply for an ICP number through [Alibaba Cloud ICP Filing System](https://beian.aliyun.com/?spm=5176.8142029.388261.3.a0SCC3).
+If you select Global or Mainland China Only, you must file for an ICP number for the domain name.
+We recommend that you apply for an ICP number through Alibaba Cloud ICP Filing System.

 ## Related services